mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 # 3. Does the Web API environment store only the callback function and push the same callback to the queue/microtask queue?

-Yes, the callback functions are stored, and a reference is added to the right queue.
+Yes, the callback functions are stored, and a reference is added to the right queue.The Web API does NOT copy the whole callback function into the queue.
+Instead, it just puts a pointer (a link) to that function.
 For event listeners (like click handlers), the original callbacks stay in the Web API environment forever.
 That’s why it’s a good idea to remove event listeners when you don’t need them anymore so the garbage collector can clean up.

 # 4. What happens if the delay for setTimeout() is set to 0ms?

-Even if you set the delay to 0 milliseconds, the callback function doesn’t move to the Callback Queue right away.
-It still has to wait for the Call Stack to be empty before being executed.
-This means that if the Call Stack is busy, the 0ms callback might end up waiting much longer.
+Even with a delay of 0ms, the callback does NOT run immediately.
+It is placed in the Callback Queue and waits until the call stack is empty.
+So if JavaScript Call stack is busy, the '0ms' callback can actually run later than 0ms.

 **How does it work?**